Oral Histories Project

 About The Project

-The Lakshmi Mittal South Asia Institute, Harvard University (LM SAI) is leading the ‘Partition Stories: Collection and Analysis of Oral Narratives’.
+The Lakshmi Mittal South Asia Institute, Harvard University (SAI) is leading the ‘Partition Stories: Collection and Analysis of Oral Narratives’.
 This project is a part of a larger research study called, Looking Back, Informing the Future – The 1947 Partition of British India.

 Goals of the Partition Stories Project: